 The first time the couple set upon a mobile pizza van was while travelling in the South of France.
 “It was love at first sight – we were totally charmed by the old Citreon H vans.
 They are so quirky and cute looking.
-We knew right then what a brilliant idea it was for the Isle of Wight,” explains Penny, a caterer and chef for over twenty years.
+We knew right then what a brilliant idea it was for the Isle of Wight”, explains Penny, a caterer and chef for over twenty years.
 Her husband Tim trained as a pastry chef, before becoming a blacksmith, so he is fully conversant with managing contained fires safely.
-“We knew we wanted a wood fired oven to cook the pizzas to have that tasty chargrilled effect – it’s the wood that makes it taste so good,” says Tim.
+“We knew we wanted a wood-fired oven to cook the pizzas to have that tasty chargrilled flavour – it’s the wood that makes it taste so good”, says Tim.

-The couple prepare all their food on board using as much fresh local produce as possible and offer a mouth watering range of pizzas from the typical crowd pleasers such as the margherita and ham & mushroom to goats cheese, caramalised onion & pine nuts, pepperoni, olives & chilli oil and anchovies & roasted aubergines.
+The couple prepare all their food on board using as much fresh local produce as possible and offer a mouth-watering range of pizzas, from the typical crowd pleasers such as the margherita and ham and mushroom, through to goats cheese, caramelised onion and pine nuts, pepperoni, olives and chilli oil and anchovies and roasted aubergines.
 Many might think working in a confined space a challenge churning out up to 40 pizzas an hour, but Penny and Tim contend with its practical uses.
-“Everything is there in the kitchen, so very easily accessible, and all within arms length,” muses Tim.
+“Everything is there in the kitchen, so very easily accessible, and all within arms-length”, muses Tim.

-And they don't just do pizza, fantastic antipasta, Mediterranean salads and homemade desserts can also be provided.
+And they don't just do pizza.
+Fantastic antipasti, Mediterranean salads and homemade desserts can also be provided.

-Beyond travelling around the Isle of Wight they will venture off Island to the New Forest.
+Beyond travelling around the Isle of Wight, they will venture off-Island to the New Forest.
 There’s even an honesty box to pay for your pizza yourself.
-“There is a certain amount of trust and we’re often met with an incredulous look,” admits Penny.
-“But it’s been working really well and everyone seems to love the ethos.”
-It also means the couple can ditch the rubber gloves when handling customers ‘grubby’ money and focus on making their delicious pizzas.
+“There is a certain amount of trust and we’re often met with an incredulous look”, admits Penny.
+“But it’s been working really well, and everyone seems to love the ethos”.
+It also means the couple can ditch the rubber gloves when handling customers’ money and focus on making their delicious pizzas.